the4thdoctor/dynamic_duo/README.md

 ### Role apt
 The role apt is used to install the required packages listed in the ``apt`` group_vars file.

 The role setup the pgdg repository importing the signing key.
-The lsb_codename is dynamically generated.
+The ``lsb_codename`` is dynamically generated from the ansible facts.

-The role manages automatically the special case of devuan ascii which maps to debian stretch in the pgdg repository.
+The role manages automatically the special case of [devuan ascii](https://devuan.org/) which maps to debian stretch in the pgdg repository.

-The installed packages are postgresql-10, postgresql-client-10 postgresql-contrib-10, pgbackrest and python-psycopg2.
+The role apt installs the packages **postgresql-10, postgresql-client-10 postgresql-contrib-10, pgbackrest, python-psycopg2**.